rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/general-api-info/limits.rst

    * - ACCESS_LIST_LIMIT
      - Total number of network items that can be added to a load balancer
      - 100
+   * - NODE_META_LIMIT
+     - Total number of node metadata items that can be added to a load balancer
+     - 25
+   * - CERTIFICATE_MAPPING_LIMIT
+     - Total number of certificate mappings that can be added to a load balancer
+     - 20
+   * - LOADBALANCER_META_LIMIT
+     - Total number of load balancer metadata items that can be added to a load balancer
+     - 25

 To find your current account settings for these limits, see :ref:`Retrieve account limits <determine-limits>`.